tarwn/TDDAddress/Readme.md

 harder than you might expect, as the actual rules for mailing addresses are quite a bit more difficult than you would expect.

-The main branch will be setup to provide a clean, ready to go pair of projects.
+The main branch will be setup to provide a clean, ready to go pair of projects and a file with the specs in it (Specs.md).

 Requirements: